 A cordless leaf blower helps you with your garden chores and makes cleaning your lawn or workshop easier and faster.

 The best cordless leaf blowers are lighter and cheaper than gas-powered models, and they are emission-free and quieter.

 There is very little maintenance with a cordless blower, and as the name implies, you can operate a battery-powered leaf blower anywhere on your property without the need for an electric outlet.

-Quick Answer: The 5 Top Rated Cordless Leaf Blowers For 2019
+Quick Answer: The 7 Best Rated Cordless Leaf Blowers

 - DEWALT DCBL720P1 XR Brushless Blower